-The average residential sales price has continued to climb and surpassed one million dollars in the month of February, now sitting at $1,061,863 for the month and $974,324 for the 3-month moving average.
-This is a 16% increase in average sales price compared to a year ago.
-The 3-month average price/square foot is now at $598, up 17% compared to last year.
-With lower inventory levels and a competitive market, the average days on market continues to fall, now at 57 days for the 3-month average.
-Also a product of the competitive market, the residential list vs. sold price has been steadily climbing since last summer and is currently at 102%, this is an increase of 3% compared to a year ago.
+The 3-month average residential sales price has continued to climb since January and now sits at $1,081,005.
+This is a 33% increase in average sales price compared to a year ago.
+The 3-month average price/square foot is now at $654, also up 33% compared to last year.
+With lower inventory levels and a competitive market, the average days on market continues to fall, now at 20 days for the 3-month average.
+Also a product of the competitive market, the residential list vs. sold price has been steadily climbing since last summer and is currently at 102%, this is an increase of 4% compared to a year ago.

-As of March 3rd, there were 154 active listings in Summit County, of which 133 are residential and 21 are land.
-This is a decrease in inventory of 70% compared to July 2020, it is an increase of 73% compared to the inventory low seen at the beginning of April 2021.
+As of July 5th, there were 255 active listings in Summit County, of which 224 are residential and 31 are land.
+While this is a decrease in inventory of 70% compared to July 2020, it is an increase of 73% compared to the inventory low seen at the beginning of April 2021.

 Data used in this write-up were collected from the MLS on 7/5/2021